-Figure 2 presents the five most frequently noted child functioning concerns for First Nations children aged four to seven years old in Canada in 2019 (excluding Quebec).
-Academic or learning difficulties were the most frequently noted child functioning concern (noted in 19 percent of investigations involving First Nations children aged four to seven years old), followed by intellectual/developmental disability (noted in 16 percent of investigations), and failure to meet developmental milestones (noted in 15 percent of investigations).
+Figure 2 presents the five most frequently noted child functioning concerns for First Nations children aged eight to 11 years old in Canada in 2019 (excluding Quebec).
+At least one child functioning concern was noted in 42 percent of investigations involving First Nations children aged eight to 11 years old.
+Academic or learning difficulties were the most frequently noted child functioning concern and were noted in approximately one quarter (24 percent) of investigations involving First Nations children eight to 11 years old.